 One more simple tip to make sure that you will not let them stay there for too long is to label the time that you froze them on the containers or bags.

 However, I do not recommend you keep them in the freezer for longer than 4 months to preserve the best quality of flavor.
 Plus, with different cooking methods, it might have different shelf lives for your cooked chicken.

 For example, chicken casseroles with gravy or broth are best to use within 6 months in the freezer.
+If you want to freeze rotisserie chicken to help it last longer, you should consume the bird within 4 months.
 And for chicken nuggets or patties (like your favorite dish in McDonald’s), 1 to 3 months in the freezer is the best shelf life.

 And whenever you want to enjoy your chicken, simply defrost them in the microwave or place them in the fridge overnight, then reheat them to serve hot.
 Frozen chickens might take more than 10 hours to thaw in the fridge, so be sure your timing for it.